MobileScapes EA Geofences Library FAQs

 Major Banner Co-Locations

-To identify major Fuel and Convenience banners that co-locate or share the same geofence, you can only do so by filtering to the “Retail: Fuel and Convenience” Category and searching via the “Location Name” field in ENVISION (see E.g. 3 below).
+It is only possible to identify major Fuel and Convenience banners that co-locate (share the same geofence) by filtering to the “Retail: Fuel and Convenience” Category and searching via the “Location Name” field in ENVISION (see E.g. 3 below).

 Mum & Pop and Major Banner Co-Locations

-To identify a major Fuel and/or Convenience banner that is co-located or shares the same geofence with a mum & pop shop, filter on the “Retail: Fuel and Convenience” Category field in ENVISION (see E.g. 4 below).
+It is only possible to identify a major Fuel and/or Convenience banner that is co-located with a mum & pop shop (share the same geofence), by filtering to the “Retail: Fuel and Convenience” Category field in ENVISION (see E.g. 4 below).

 Examples